When people talk about clean coal it's more of a verb than a noun.

 Coal gasification — converting coal into synthetic gas by a process using incomplete combustion to create carbon monoxide and then breaking the carbon monoxide down into a substitute natural gas — is cleaner still.

 Critics of clean coal technology — including DeSmog Project, Greenpeace USA and Rainforest Action Network— argue that the environmental costs of burning coal are still too high.
-Burning coal contributes 40 percent of U.S. CO2 emissions, which contribute global climate change, the groups say.
+Fossil fuels, including coal, accounts for about 37 percent of U.S. CO2 emissions, according to the Environmental Protection Agency, which contribute global climate change.

 The mining practice known as mountaintop removal — which involves clear cutting and blasting away as much as 1,000 feet of mountaintop and pushing the debris downhill — destroys streams and wildlife habitat, the groups argue.